ftrackhq/ftrack-javascript/README.md

 ## Limitations

-The event hub in the JavaScript API has some minor differences and lacks some of the features available in the
+The event hub in the JavaScript API has some minor differences and lacks some of the features available in the [python counterpart](https://ftrack-python-api.rtd.ftrack.com/en/latest/handling_events.html).
-:ref:`python counterpart <ftrack-python-api:handling_events>`.

 ### Subscription expressions